Meal planning and carb counting

 It will mean probably spending more money up front on certain appliances and taking time finding sources of these products.

-For example you may decide to spend a moderate sum on a stone mill to grind the grain, a bread-machine and a pressure-cooker for the legumes.
+For example you may decide to spend a moderate sum on a stone mill to grind the grain, a bread-machine and a pressure cooker for the legumes.
 Consequently we bake what we somewhat arrogantly describe as the best sourdough loaf in South Africa for about half a dollar.
-A quick google search suggests that commercially you are looking at about 6 USD; twelve times the price.

 Pressure-cooking your own chickpeas means a quarter of the price in cans; and no preservatives, salt or sugar.
+There are concerns too about the lining.

 Now meal planning and carb counting have become much simpler; in fact you can ignore the latter part completely.